13 Common Wedding Seating Chart Mistakes and How to Fix Them

 • Create categories (friends, family, coworkers) to stay organized.

-• Have a backup plan for seating changes the day of your wedding.
+• Have a backup plan for seating changes on the day of your wedding.

 Final Thoughts